Search the Site

 By examining the progress of a genetic eye disease, students learn about eyes, genetic disorders, and neurons in this case designed for clickers and large lecture sections.

-Survey of Economic Preconceptions in the Economics Classroom with Clickers part of Pedagogy in Action:Library:Classroom Response Systems:Examples
+Discovering Economic Preconceptions using Clickers part of Pedagogy in Action:Library:Classroom Response Systems:Examples

 Student preconceptions in the economics classroom are an under-appreciated element of teaching.
 Here we describe how clickers can easily be used to determine student preconceptions and thus inform the instructor on the information that students bring to the classroom.

 Clickers As an Alternative to Scantrons part of Pedagogy in Action:Library:Classroom Response Systems:Examples

 Clickers can be used to replace Scantron forms for exams.
 This can save considerable time and effort when it comes to recording scores.